taktran/random-hardware-hack/README.md

-# Sensor wall
+# Christmas novelty wall

-A website built using [generator-starttter](https://github.com/taktran/generator-starttter).
+A Christmas themed wall of hardware sensors.

+For the [pebblecode](http://pebblecode.com) Christmas themed hackday 2013.

 ## Development